Fluent Commerce Logo

 Data Flow

 Inventory Feeds are designed to provide data in a format that can be “owned” by the user.
-Fluent Big Inventory is designed for configurability and extensibility, and this solution enables our Customers and Partners to best integrate the data from Fluent into a target storage location where it can then be integrated into any target system.
+Fluent Big Inventory is designed for configurability and extensibility, and this solution enables our customers and partners to best integrate the data from Fluent into a target storage location that can then be integrated into any target system.

 How it works

-When configuring an Inventory Feed it is required to configure a Customer or Partner owned AWS S3 bucket as a target destination.
+When configuring an inventory feed, a customer- or Partner-owned AWS S3 bucket is required as a target destination.
 Once the target destination bucket is defined, the Inventory Feed service will set up an AWS cross-account replication service.
-This service will inspect the S3 bucket within the Fluent tech stack, and whenever it identifies any changes or new files added to the Fluent S3 bucket, the cross-account replication service will immediately start to replicate the changes across to the target destination bucket.
+This service will inspect the S3 bucket within the Fluent tech stack.
+Whenever it identifies any changes or new files added to the Fluent S3 bucket, the cross-account replication service will immediately start to replicate the changes across to the target destination bucket.

 At this point, the target S3 bucket will have an exact copy of the inventory availability data generated by the Inventory Feed.
 This data can then be used to provide a view of inventory availability.
 Additionally, this also provides a historic cache of inventory availability snapshots all the way back to the first initial run of the Inventory Feed.